Skip to main content

 CompanyCityWorkersTypeDate

-The biggest impact was at Bell Helicopter-S Norwood at its Hurst facility, reporting 538 affected workers.
+The most significant filing came from Bell Helicopter-S Norwood at its Hurst facility, reporting 538 affected workers.
 Walmart-Midland followed with 456 workers.

 Trend & Outlook